Lupin1998/ADCF_2019/README.md

 ## 1. Intro
  - This project includes source code for first experience in our paper based on PyTorch and usage of CNN features.
  - For models, inlcuding mainstream models from torchvision [(PyTorch)](https://pytorch.org/docs/stable/torchvision/models.html) in
  CNNFeat.
-Models from tensorflow or caffe should perform better on visual tracking.
+Models from tensorflow or caffe should perform better on visual tracking, such as [(pretrained-models)](https://github.com/ZhaoJ9014/face.evoLVe.PyTorch) or [(matconvnet)](https://github.com/vlfeat/matconvnet).
 ## 2. Install
 numpy==1.14.5
 torch==0.4.0